Monday, January 13, 2014

 which the DNC Platform does not.

-Marisa: We have more and more trans focused groups who provide a voice on our issues, to ensure that those are not overlooked.
+Marisa: We have more and more trans-focused groups who provide a voice on our issues, to ensure that those are not overlooked.
 We still face the challenge of making sure our groups get a seat at the table, sometimes forcing us to kick down the door, but we have a growing number of activists who are showing other trans people how to be effective.
 We have made leadership development a priority so that the next generation can move the ball even further.

+Marisa: We have had several groundbreaking activists over the years.
+We must not forget the contributions of the late Dr. Virginia Prince, who organized one of the first trans support groups in Los Angeles.
+Her publication, Transvestia, also got her arrested.
 Many others, including Jane Fee in Minnesota, and Phyllis Frye in Texas, have also been pioneers in the political and legal fields.
 Today, the Executive Director of NCTE, Mara Keisling, is certainly the most prominent trans activist, but she will tell you that she is hardly alone.
 We literally have people working in all 50 states, plus the District of Columbia, who are advancing the cause.

 http://home.comcast.net/~kurland/Site/Home.html